ris0801/MessagingQueueSystem/README.md

 A consumer group is a collection of consumers collaboratively processing messages from a topic.
 Each consumer reads from specific partitions, ensuring workload distribution and efficient message processing.
 If a consumer fails, its workload is reassigned within the group, maintaining continuous data flow.

 ## Usage
+1. Create data directory in root path: data (Path from root)

-1. Bring up the Springboot startup application - MessageApplication
+2. Bring up the Springboot startup application - MessageApplication
-2. Bring up ProducerGUI (com/example/message/net/ProducerGUI.java)
+3. Bring up ProducerGUI (com/example/message/net/ProducerGUI.java)
-3. Bring up ConsumerGUI (com/example/message/net/ConsumerGUI.java)
+4. Bring up ConsumerGUI (com/example/message/net/ConsumerGUI.java)

 ## Example: